 Clinical lab technician:

 Clinical lab technicians and technologists collect samples of blood, fluids, tissue, and other substances and perform tests and analyzation.
 To become a lab tech, an earned bachelor’s degree is necessary.
-However, some jobs call for two-year degrees.
+However, some jobs call only for two-year degrees.

 Dental hygienists assist dentists in examining patients for signs of gingivitis and other oral diseases.
 They perform routine preventive care, such as teeth cleaning.
 Typically, a hygienist must hold an associate’s degree and have completed a dental hygiene program.
 These programs are highly competitive and accept only top academic students.
 High GPAs are a must for dental hygiene programs.